 Last Updated on

 This is to prevent any malfunctions along the way.
 Our step-by-step instructions here below concern the installation of the water heater under the sink.
-Read through to receive the necessary guidance.
+Read through to receive the guidance.

 - 1 Tools and Materials Required